Bedford Breast Center

-While this certainly is a quick and easy approach, it often compromises the aesthetic of the décolletage—an area many women wish to accentuate—leaving behind a visible lump and a distracting scar.
+While this certainly is a quick and easy approach, it often compromises the aesthetic of the décolletage—an area many women wish to accentuate—leaving behind a visible lump and a distracting scar on the upper chest.

 Port Placement at Bedford Breast Center

-At Bedford Breast Center, we take pride in our innovative technique that involves placing a port through a site in the underarm, making the port itself easily accessible in the collarbone area.
-Unlike traditional placement, the port is not visible, and there is NO visible scar once treatments are completed.
+At Bedford Breast Center, we take pride in our innovative technique that involves placing a chemo port through a small incision site in the armpit, making the port itself easily accessible in the collarbone area.
+Unlike traditional placement, the port is not visible, and there is NO visible port scar once treatments are completed.
 The port can be easily removed through the incision through which it was placed, in the underarm area where it is not easily seen.

 We prioritize a treatment experience that leaves minimal permanent reminders, focusing not only on the successful eradication of cancer but also on each patient’s overall well-being.
 When treatment concludes, we want our patients to both look and feel like the best version of themselves.

 Port placement is a short outpatient procedure that takes 1 to 2 hours to complete.
 The area where the implanted port will be placed (underarm) will be cleaned and numbed with a local anesthetic.
 A surgeon makes a tiny incision (approximately 1 to 2mm) close to the armpit and a larger incision (around 2 cm) in the inner part of the upper arm close to the biceps muscle.